arangodb/arangodb/Documentation/Books/Users/Foxx/Develop/Queues.md

  * **name**: name of the script.
  * **mount**: mount path of the app defining the script.

-!SUBSECTION Fetching an array of jobs that are currently in progress
+### Fetching an array of jobs that are currently in progress

 `Queue::progress([script])`